 Should the OTA process fail, check the following:

-If none of those items resolve the issue, plug the device in and use the CUWB USB Driver to recover the device.
+If the issue persists, plug the device in and use the CUWB USB Driver to recover the device.

 Wired bootloading utilizes the CUWB USB Driver and serial communications to send packets to the tags for bootloading.